sotraptis/multimodal-rp-detection/README.md

 # Multimodal RP Detection – CT Radiomics + Surrogate IR Features

-This repository contains synthetic data and code for a feasibility study on early detection of radiation-induced pneumonitis (RP) using a multimodal AI approach.
+This repository contains code for a feasibility study on early detection of radiation-induced pneumonitis (RP) using a multimodal AI approach.
 The proposed framework combines CT-based radiomics with surrogate features extracted from infrared thermographic data.

 ## Contents
 - Synthetic IR thermal sample (PNG)